Information Extraction in Low-Resource Scenarios: Survey and Perspective: Comparison, Discussion and Outlook

-\textbf{Comparison and Discussion.} From the methodology perspective, (1) \emph{Exploiting higher-resource data} serves as a general solution, which can be applied to widespread backbone models for diverse low-resource KE tasks. \emph{In essence, exploiting higher-resource data is to enrich the data features in low-resource scenarios.} (2) \emph{Exploiting stronger models} is a fundamental advancement to enable models equipped with specific low-resource learning abilities, typically through leveraging or transferring ``modeledge'' in pre-trained language models. \emph{In essence, exploiting stronger models is to constrain the hypothesis space more precisely.} (3) \emph{Exploiting data \& models together} may be an integration of the above-mentioned paradigms with sophisticated data engineering and model design. \emph{In essence, exploiting data \& models together is to pursue the best strategy for training on representative data and searching in the precise hypothesis space.}
+\textbf{Comparison of Traditional Methods.} From the methodology perspective, (1) \emph{Exploiting higher-resource data}, \emph{essentially to enrich the data features in low-resource scenarios}, serves as a general solution, which can be applied to widespread backbone models.
+(2) \emph{Developing stronger data-efficient models}, \emph{essentially to constrain the hypothesis space more precisely}, is a fundamental advancement to enable models equipped with specific low-resource learning abilities, typically through leveraging or transferring ``modeledge'' (\eg, implicit knowledge captured in model weights) in PLMs.
+(3) \emph{Optimizing data \& models together}, \emph{essentially to pursue the best strategy for training on representative data and searching the optimal hypothesis space}, represents a synthesis of the aforementioned two paradigms.

 From the task perspective, low-resource NER and RE are two typical tasks that have been well investigated.
-Since the schema of NER and RE are relatively simple, they can normally obtain satisfactory low-resource performance, especially with the utilization of pre-trained language models.
-However, low-resource EE still suffers from poor generalization due to the complicated schema and event structures.
-Thus, it remains challenging but promising to resolve the issues of event interpretation and representation in low-resource scenarios.
+Since their schema of NER and RE are relatively simple, they can normally obtain satisfactory performance, especially with the utilization of traditional PLMs and recent LLMs.
+However, low-resource EE still suffers from poor generalization due to the complicated task schema.
+Thus, it remains challenging but promising to resolve the EE issues of event interpretation and representation in low-resource scenarios.

+\textbf{Discussion on LLM-Based Methods.} Comparing to traditional PLMs, LLMs equipped with more powerful pretrained abilities enable more complex prompt learning, and can be given more complicated instructions.
+Similar to traditional PLMs, LLMs with limited input capacity also struggle to tackle {\ours} tasks with the intricate schema.
+Through the empirical study in $\S$\ref{sec:exp_analysis}, we deduce that \emph{tuning open-resource LLMs and ICL with GPT family is promising in general, and the optimal LLM-based technical solution for low-resource {\ours} can be task-dependent.}